fatihohn/cloud-file-manager/cloud-file-manager-backend/README.md

 See `docs/aws-queue-refactor-plan.md` for the full migration rationale.

+> **docker-compose tip**
+> The root-level `.env` file (next to `docker-compose.yaml`) is the one injected into both the API and worker containers.
+If you keep another `.env` inside `cloud-file-manager-backend/`, remember that Compose will not read it.
+This is especially important for settings such as `MAX_UPLOAD_BYTES`; update the root `.env` when you need to raise or lower the upload ceiling so that Multer and the API container pick up the intended limit.

 ## AWS deployment notes

 - Build a single Docker image (`docker build .`) and run it with different commands per task definition: